-1.3 QUORUM (cannot be suspended)
+4. Ordinary Meetings Agenda (cannot be suspended)

-- (1) The quorum for business to be transacted by a committee or subcommittee shall be one third of the voting membership rounded up to a whole number.17 - (2) If at any time during the course of a meeting there is no quorum, the meeting shall immediately stand adjourned and any remaining business shall be considered at a time and date determined by the chair or the next scheduled meeting of the committee. - 1.4 ORDINARY MEETINGS AGENDA (cannot be suspended) - 1.4.1 The business of an ordinary meeting will be as set out below. - 1.4.2 The order in which business is dealt with and set out on the agenda for each meeting shall be determined by the Chair in consultation with the Clerk to the Board and the legal advisor. - 1.4.3 During each meeting the order of business set out on the agenda may be changed on a motion to re-order the business put to the vote without discussion. - 1.4.4 The Chair may adjourn the meeting at such time or times as seem to him/her to be appropriate for breaks taking into account: - The length of the meeting - The likely needs of members - 1.4.5 The business to be conducted at an ordinary meeting shall be as follows:
+- 4.1 The business of an ordinary meeting will be as set out below. - 4.2 The order in which business is dealt with and set out on the agenda for each meeting shall be determined by the Chair in consultation with the Clerk to the Board and the legal advisor. - 4.3 During each meeting the order of business set out on the agenda may be changed on a motion to re-order the business put to the vote without discussion. - 4.4 The Chair may adjourn the meeting at such time or times as seem to him/her to be appropriate for breaks taking into account: - (i) The length of the meeting - (ii) The likely needs of members - 4.5 The business to be conducted at an ordinary meeting shall be as follows: